oscar-barlow/java-quickstart/1-basics/ReadMe.md

 }
 ```

 All well and good, right?
 Well what if we need to make a change?
-Specifically in this case, what if we want to export to something like Amazon S3 rather than SFTP?
+Specifically in this case, what if we want to export to Amazon S3 rather than SFTP?

-We can do that pretty simply:
+We can do that pretty easily:

 ```java
 public class S3FileExportService implements FileExportOperation {